Lion’s mane mushroom recipe

 Lion’s Mane Mushroom Crab Cakes

-Lion’s mane mushroom crab cakes are a game-changer for seafood lovers—or everybody yearning for that rich, crabby flavour without the seafood.
-The mushrooms’ herbal texture is the secret sauce, giving those cakes a fulfilling chunk.
+Lion’s mane mushroom crab cakes are a game-changer for seafood lovers—or anybody yearning for that rich, crabby flavor without the seafood.
+The mushrooms’ herbal texture is the secret sauce, giving those cakes a satisfying chunk.
 To make them, finely chop lion’s mane mushrooms and mix them with breadcrumbs, mayo, Dijon mustard, Old Bay seasoning, and a beaten egg.
-Form small patties and pan-fry till golden brown on each side.
-These are high-quality appetizers or served on a toasted bun with tartar sauce.
+Form small patties and pan-fry until golden brown on each side.
+These are high-quality appetizers or can be served on a toasted bun with tartar sauce.

 Check out How to Make the Perfect Crab Brûlée Recipe at Home for extra seafood-inspired recipes.